 Elected Commissioner in the 4th Ward in a special election on November 4, 2008, Dan Siegel has been a resident of Haverford Township since 1986, and a resident of the 4th Ward since 1988.
-Dan lives in Marilyn Park with his wife, Eileen Watts Siegel, who is Chair of the English Department at Kohelet Yeshiva High School in Merion, and his two sons, Bradley and Douglas, who attend Drexel University and Franklin & Marshall College, respectively.
+Dan lives in Marilyn Park with his wife, Eileen Watts Siegel, who is Chair of the English Department at Kohelet Yeshiva High School in Merion, and his two sons, Bradley and Douglas.

 Dan received his bachelor’s degree from Franklin and Marshall College (with honors) in 1981, and his law degree from Temple University in 1984.
 He is licensed to practice law in Pennsylvania and New Jersey, and his law office (the Law Offices of Daniel J. Siegel, LLC) is located at 66 West Eagle Road (across from Rita’s Water Ice) in the heart of Havertown.
 Dan also operates Integrated Technology Services, LLC, a consulting firm that assists attorneys and small businesses with automation; the firm also provides web design and marketing services.